What are traffic counts and why are they important? 🚗🚶🏻🚦

 Furthermore, many traffic studies are based on small sample periods such as a single day or maybe only part of a day and that data is extrapolated as if it were representative of typical traffic volumes of that area.

 Nevertheless, this data is a valuable location analysis tool, particularly when assessing the busyness of two sites in the same city.
 To learn more about PiinPoint’s traditional traffic feature click here.

 Using advanced machine learning methodologies, PiinPoint is able to extrapolate on the sample of anonymous mobile traffic data to represent 100% of the North American population.
 PiinPoint takes into account demographics, population statistics, and observational data to ensure accuracy.
-In fact, our methodology enables us to see a median accuracy of over 81%, which instills confidence and offers insights that you can trust to make key business decisions.

-Apples to apples comparisons - The methodology used can be consistently applied across any geography or road segment
+Apples to apples comparisons - The methodology used can be consistently applied across any geography or road segment.

-Far broader coverage - Using mobile data and GPS pings, we aren’t restricted to areas where a formal study was conducted, but we can now tap into pretty much any major road segment given that there is mobile data and GPS activity present there
+Far broader coverage - Using mobile data and GPS pings, we aren’t restricted to areas where a formal study was conducted, but we can now tap into pretty much any major road segment given that there is mobile data and GPS activity present there.

 Based on annual samples of data - Our traffic counts take into account annual sampling of data that we later breakdown to show on a more granular level.
-This provides you with more robust and consistent data to work with
+This provides you with more robust and consistent data to work with.

 To learn more about MLD Traffic and watch it in action, click here.